siruguri/postall/README.md

   * Change the config information in `config\deploy.rb` - the app name and its location
   * Change the domain name in `config\deploy\production.rb`
   * Set up a shared folder in your deployment where you store your `config\database.yml` file
+* The locale file has the site's title, and the phrase that's in the Bootstrap navbar - you might want to change it.

 ## Security